Follow Italianism

 Experts say the new rule is likely to spark a wave of lawsuits in Italy.
 Opposition lawmakers have already warned that the rule is unconstitutional and hope the case will reach the Constitutional Court.

-With the new rule, grandchildren and great-grandchildren who did not start the process by March 27, 2025 will have their administrative path closed. – in the commune or in the consulate.
+With the new rule, grandchildren and great-grandchildren who did not start the process by March 27, 2025 will have their administrative path closed. – at the town hall or at the consulate.
 In these cases, the judicial route becomes the only alternative.

-Lawyers point out that, based on previous decisions and the historical understanding of Italian citizenship, there is a chance of success in court — especially when there is a violation of already acquired rights.
+Lawyers emphasize that, based on previous decisions and the historical understanding of Italian citizenship, there is a good chance of success in court—especially when there is a violation of rights already acquired.

 “Access to justice is a supreme principle, guaranteed by Article 24 of the Italian Constitution.
 No act of the legislative or executive power can take it away,” says lawyer Andrew Montone.